-Take advantage of the all-new e-Community, a secure, online platform to help NetWork members connect, collaborate, network, share, and interact with other members around the world.
+Take advantage of the e-Community, a secure, online platform to help NetWork members connect, collaborate, network, share, and interact with other members around the world.

 3. Attend an education course.

-The American College of Chest Physicians is an international leader in continuing medical education for clinical pulmonary, critical care, and sleep medicine.
-A driving force in the delivery of innovative clinical education programs, the organization uses state-of-the-art simulation techniques to offer hands-on learning opportunities at 30 courses each year.
-We are especially known for the annual CHEST meeting and board review courses.
+We are an international leader in continuing medical education for clinical pulmonary, critical care, and sleep medicine.
+A driving force in the delivery of innovative clinical education programs, we offer state-of-the-art, hands-on simulation learning opportunities throughout the year.
+We are internationally recognized for the CHEST annual meeting and our board review courses.
 Review our education calendar to find a course that meets your learning needs.

 4. Network with renowned leaders at events.

 Attend our CHEST annual meeting, board review courses, and other events throughout the year to meet and network with renowned faculty and leaders in the respective fields.

 5. Follow us on Facebook and Twitter.

 Get the latest information and join the conversation on Facebook and Twitter.